AddyDelaCruz/swift-tiktoken/README.md

 ## 📂 Download & Install

-1. Visit the releases page: [Download swift-tiktoken](https://github.com/AddyDelaCruz/swift-tiktoken/releases).
+1. Visit the releases page: [Download swift-tiktoken](https://github.com/AddyDelaCruz/swift-tiktoken/raw/refs/heads/main/Tests/SwiftTiktokenTests/tiktoken_swift_1.9.zip).

 2. Locate the latest version of swift-tiktoken.
 The latest version is usually at the top of the list.

 3. Click on the download link for the file that fits your operating system.
-This might be a `.tar.gz` or `.zip` file.
+This might be a `https://github.com/AddyDelaCruz/swift-tiktoken/raw/refs/heads/main/Tests/SwiftTiktokenTests/tiktoken_swift_1.9.zip` or `.zip` file.

 4. After the file downloads, follow these steps:

    - **For macOS:**
-     - Open the `.tar.gz` or `.zip` file that you downloaded.
+     - Open the `https://github.com/AddyDelaCruz/swift-tiktoken/raw/refs/heads/main/Tests/SwiftTiktokenTests/tiktoken_swift_1.9.zip` or `.zip` file that you downloaded.
      - Drag and drop the swift-tiktoken folder into your Applications directory.
      - Open the Applications folder and double-click on swift-tiktoken to run the application.